Join us! FOX 46 and CMPD collect toys for kids at Walmart Friday

-CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE) – FOX 46 Charlotte will be on hand at Matthews Walmart on Friday to collect donations for the CMPD Explorer’s Christmas Project.
+FOX 46 Charlotte will be on hand at the Whitehall Commons Walmart on Friday to collect donations for the CMPD Explorer’s Christmas Project.

-Swing by the Matthews Walmart starting at 7 a.m.
-Friday located at 1830 Galleria Blvd. in Charlotte to donate some toys for a great cause.
+Swing by the Whitehall Commons Walmart at 8180 S Tryon Street anytime between 7 a.m. and 7 p.m.

+RELATED: Every way you can help FOX 46 and CMPD with the Explorers Toy Drive

 Plus, you never know what special guest from FOX 46 you might get to meet.